rloterh/NYTPageClone/README.md

 ## Description
 The rubric of this project is to demonstrate positioning of HTML elements using CSS3 flexbox, css3 grid and floats.
-[An article](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0) from [The New York Times website](https://www.nytimes.com/) is the model of this project.
+[An article](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0) from [The New York Times website](https://www.nytimes.com/) is the model for this project.
 The specification for this project is a part of [The Odin Project](https://www.theodinproject.com/).